-Burundi profile - Media - BBC News
+Burundi profile

 Television

-Television Nationale du Burundi - government-controlled, in Kirundi, Swahili, French and English
+Television Nationale du Burundi - government-run, in Kirundi, Swahili, French and English

 TeleRenaissance - private